appwrite/appwrite/docs/tutorials/environment-variables.md

 ### _APP_SYSTEM_EMAIL_NAME

 This is the sender name value that will appear on email messages sent to developers from the Appwrite console.
 The default value is: 'Appwrite Team'.
+You can use url encoded strings for spaces and special chars.

 ### _APP_SYSTEM_EMAIL_ADDRESS